-Clinical and non-clinical development is expensive, time-consuming and uncertain as to outcome.
+Clinical and non-clinical development is expensive, time-consuming, and uncertain as to outcome.
 Our product candidates are in different stages of clinical or preclinical development, and there is a significant risk of failure or delay in each of these programs.
 We cannot guarantee that any preclinical tests or clinical trials will be completed as planned or completed on schedule, if at all.
 A failure of one or more preclinical tests or clinical trials can occur at any stage of testing.
-Events that may prevent successful or timely completion of clinical development include, but are not limited to:
+Events that may prevent successful or timely completion of clinical development, as well as product candidate approval, include, but are not limited to: